Torino 0-1 Juventus

 - From the section European Football

-Juventus moved two points clear of Napoli at the top of Serie A with a 1-0 win over Torino in the Turin derby.
+Alex Sandro's first-half goal gave Juventus a 1-0 victory over Torino in the Turin derby.

+The Brazilian tapped in from Federico Bernardeschi's pass as Juve briefly went top - before Napoli beat SPAL later on Sunday.

-Massimiliano Allegri's team provided the perfect response after a run of 10 consecutive victories had been ended in a 2-2 draw with Tottenham in the Champions League on Tuesday.
+Victory was the perfect response from Massimiliano Allegri's team after Tuesday's 2-2 draw with Tottenham in the Champions League.

-Federico Bernardeschi laid on the decisive goal for Alex Sandro to tap in during the first half.

-Napoli can move back to the top if they beat SPAL at 14:00 GMT on Sunday.

 An early injury to top scorer Gonzalo Higuain did not hamper Juve, who carried more threat than their city rivals.